 The ordination of her father in Canterbury Cathedral when Janice was a child, marked the beginning of a long association with its life and worship.

 Having graduated and qualified as a teacher, she completed a postgraduate research degree on aspects of the theology and influence of the nineteenth century ecclesiological movement.
-Having recently presented a paper on the role of Women in Matthew’s Gospel at Chichester Cathedral, she also has a particular academic interest in the theology of John’s Gospel, Feminist Liberation and Black Liberation theologies and contextual theologies.
+Having presented a paper on the role of Women in Matthew’s Gospel at Chichester Cathedral, she also has a particular academic interest in the theology of John’s Gospel, Feminist Liberation and Black Liberation theologies and contextual theologies.
 For twenty years she taught at The King’s School, Canterbury where she was Head of Religious Studies and Philosophy, and for three years before her retirement in 2010, President of the Common Room.

 Janice met her husband, David (now a Cathedral steward) at a lunch party at the Deanery in Canterbury in 1977 and they have two grown up sons and a baby granddaughter.